 - The food processor will easily chop nuts and mix them into the perfect homemade nut butter.

-- Besides, the grating of food items like carrots, cheese, or potatoes is quite efficient with this kitchen tool.
+- Besides, this kitchen tool is quite efficient for grating food items like carrots, cheese, or potatoes.

-- This kitchen appliance is actually a bonus during the mixing of things like chunky salsa snack bars and pesto.
+- This kitchen appliance is actually a bonus when mixing things like chunky salsa snack bars and pesto.

 - With this appliance, you will puree food ingredients like lumpy soups and chickpeas with ease.
 Above all, most of them have the ability to knead consistent bread dough.
 Within a span of time, the machine combines the dough components to achieve a sturdy texture.